photoview/photoview/README.md

 The graphql playground can now be accessed at [localhost:4001](http://localhost:4001).

+> [!NOTE]
+> The server runs on the host network as `--network host` flag.
+It's easy to communicate between API server and UI server.
+If you don't want to do that, please check [Docker Network](https://docs.docker.com/network/) to create a new network to run servers.

 ### Start UI server with Docker

 It may take a long time to build dependencies when launching servers first time.